 If it's crumbling or otherwise in poor condition, hire a licensed contractor experienced in asbestos removal to seal it, repair it, or get it out of your home.

-Lead paint, which is common found in homes that were built before 1980, has also made today's environmental dishonor roll.
+Lead paint, commonly found in homes built before 1980, has also made today's environmental dishonor roll.

 Lead-tainted dust can escape during cleaning, and if enough of this substance is ingested or inhaled, it can cause permanent brain damage and other serious harm, especially to children, mothers-to-be, and older adults.If you live in an older home, you might want to hire a trained professional to conduct a hazard assessment.
 To check for lead yourself, chip off bit of suspect paint - right down to the wood, and use an inexpensive home lead-test kit.